Oakland County Guardianship & Conservatorship Lawyer

 an individual who is impaired by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, or other cause, not including minority, to the extent of lacking sufficient understanding or capacity to make or communicate informed decisions.

 Once a person has become “qualified” to serve as a guardian, i.e. when the fiduciary executes an “acceptance”, there are several duties acquired that will demand the immediate attention to the fiduciary.
 Our law firm has vast experience in handling all manner of legal issues arising from the operation of guardianships, including serving as a professional fiduciary in hundreds of cases, as well as representing petitioners, previously-appointed fiduciaries, and other interested parties.

 A conservatorship is established in EPIC when a petitioner establishes, through clear and convincing evidence, one of three conditions:

 - A minor owns money or property, has business affairs, or needs protection to gain money needed for support and education.

 - A person is unable to manage his or her property or affairs effectively for specified reasons and needs protection to prevent waste or provide protection for himself or herself and his or her dependents.

 - A mentally competent person, due to age or infirmity, is unable to manage property effectively and requests the appointment.

 Conservators must file annual accounts with the probate court so that the manner in which they have marshaled and conserved the funds of the protected individual can be examined under oath.

-If you have a family member about whom there has been some discussion of incapacity, or some other disability; or if you would like to be proactive with an estate plan to include such events as a sudden incapacity, contact our office to schedule a free consultation.
+If you have a family member about whom there has been some discussion of incapacity, or some other disability; or if you would like to be proactive with an estate plan to include such events as a sudden incapacity, contact the Oakland County guardianship and conservatorship lawyers at Clarkston Legal to schedule a free consultation.